WINTER WEATHER RIDING TIPS

-Buses move only as quickly as traffic or conditions allows.
+Buses move only as quickly as traffic or road conditions allow.
 If there is snow or ice, consider taking an earlier bus to ensure that you arrive at your destination on time.

 Buses may slide on snow as they approach the curb.
 Stay on the curb until the bus comes to a complete stop.

 Especially on dark winter mornings, it's important that you make yourself visible to an approaching bus.
 Wear light-color clothing.
 Signal your presence with a small blinker light or flashlight.
 Make sure you stand where you are visible to the bus driver far enough away that he has time to stop